sudheerj/javascript-interview-questions/README.md

 The symbols has below constraints,

 1. The undefined, Functions, and Symbols are not valid JSON values.
-So those values are are either omitted (in an object) or changed to null (in an array).
+So those values are either omitted (in an object) or changed to null (in an array).
 Hence, it returns null values for the value array.
 2. All Symbol-keyed properties will be completely ignored.
-Hence it returns empty object({}).
+Hence it returns an empty object({}).

 </p>